openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/openebs-on-kubernetes-platforms/talos.md

     talosctl gen config my-cluster https://mycluster.local:6443 --config-patch @mayastor-patch.yaml
     ```

-2. By patching an running node with config file:
+2. By patching a running node with config file:

     - Run the following command to patch an existing node with config file.